The Singaporean firm now has a presence in Myanmar

 Chong Yee Leong

-Allen & Gledhill LLP has been providing legal services to premier clients since 1902.
-We are currently one of the largest law firms in Singapore and South-east Asia and consist of more than 300 lawyers.
+Allen & Gledhill LLP is currently one of the largest law firms in South-east Asia with more than 340 lawyers.
 Our reputation for high quality advice is regularly affirmed by our strong rankings in leading publications and by the various awards and accolades we have received from independent commentators and clients.